API Security 101: Understanding the Basics

 API Security Breaches Case Studies

-Security risks related to API vulnerabilities are increasing day by day owing to excessive data exposure, a lack of resources, and insufficient logging.
-Several cases of data breaches have highlighted the importance of implementing proactive security measures to protect sensitive information.
+Risks related to API vulnerabilities are increasing day by day owing to excessive data exposure, a lack of resources, and insufficient logging.
+Several cases of data breaches have highlighted the importance of implementing proactive security measures to protect sensitive information, including personal information.
 Broken authentication and session management vulnerabilities can lead attackers to gain unauthorized access, making it mandatory for organizations that handle customer data or other sensitive information to implement two-factor authentication and secure token management techniques.
-Regular testing along with monitoring at every level of architecture, including network, application, and database layers, is important.
+Regular testing along with monitoring at every level of architecture, including network, application, and database layers, is important in identifying and addressing potential vulnerabilities.

 Understanding HTTP and TLS in API Security

 To ensure secure communication between clients and servers in web applications, HTTP serves as the foundation, while transport layer security (TLS) encrypts all transferred data.
-APIs use various authentication mechanisms like API keys, JSON Web Tokens (JWTs), or OAuth.
+APIs use various authentication mechanisms like API keys, JSON Web Tokens (JWTs), or OAuth for REST API security.
 Input validation and rate limiting are additional measures that prevent XSS or SQL injection attacks.
-With these security measures in place and authorized access through authentication methods such as API keys or OAuth tokens, servers can protect sensitive data from attackers.
+With these security measures in place and authorized access through authentication methods such as OAuth tokens and SOAP (Simple Object Access Protocol), servers can protect sensitive data from attackers.

 Role of API Gateway in API Security